CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab05.md

 1. With the **Sales table selected**, click **New Measure** from the top menu.
 1. Enter **Units = SUM(Sales[Quantity])** in the **formula bar.**
-1. Click the **check mark** in the formula bar or click Enter button.
+1. Click the **check mark** in the formula bar or click the Enter button.
-1. In the Properties panel on the right, expand **Formatting** section (it may take a few moments for the Properties panel to load).
+1. In the Properties panel on the right, expand the **Formatting** section (it may take a few moments for the Properties panel to load).
 1. From the **Format** dropdown select **Whole number**.
 1. Set the **Thousands Separator** to **Yes**.